Sebastian Czajkowski: Helsingør

 After Roskilde had suffered relegation to the Danish 2nd Division, Czajkowski moved to newly promoted Danish 1st Division club FC Helsingør on 13 August 2020.
 He made his league debut on 9 September in a 4–2 home game against Silkeborg, in which he also scored his first goal for the club.
 He suffered a strained muscle in September, which sidelined him for a number of games.
 He returned for the match against Kolding IF on 24 October, coming on as a second-half substitute in a 0–0 draw.
 On 21 December, Czajkowski and fellow Helsingør-player Mathias Christensen tested positive for SARS-CoV-2 during the COVID-19 pandemic.

-On 10 December 2021, 25-year old Czajkowski announced his retirement in order for him to prioritise his family and had been plagued by many injuries in his career.
+On 10 December 2021, 25-year old Czajkowski announced his retirement in order for him to prioritise his family, and due to many serious injuries through his career.

 Personal life

 Czajkowski's parents are immigrants from Poland and therefore, Czajkowski holds both a Danish and a Polish passport.
+He lives with his wife Camille on Amager.
+In December 2020, she gave birth to their son Felix.